03:15Z

 US Strategic Bombers Target Houthi Subterranean ASBM Caches

 Responding to the sustained ballistic missile barrage targeting central Israel, United States Central Command (CENTCOM) ordered a massive, retaliatory wave of strategic bombardment against Houthi infrastructure in Yemen.
 US Air Force B-1B Lancer heavy bombers, deploying from forward operating bases in the Indian Ocean, executed concentrated strikes utilizing dozens of precision-guided Joint Direct Attack Munitions (JDAMs) to systematically collapse known subterranean weapons caches and assembly facilities located in the mountainous periphery of Sana'a.
 The heavy payload delivery aimed to physically obliterate the Houthis' capacity to regenerate their ASBM and extended-range drone inventories.
-However, the reliance on high-yield strategic bombers to neutralize localized proxy capabilities underscores the failure of the coalition's localized suppression efforts to definitively break the Yemeni militant group's operational resilience.
+However, the reliance on high-yield strategic bombers to neutralize localized proxy capabilities highlights the failure of the coalition's localized suppression efforts to definitively break the Yemeni militant group's operational resilience.
 The strikes effectively guarantee the indefinite continuation of a grueling, high-intensity air campaign over the Arabian Peninsula, heavily taxing US global strike assets.

 Sana'a, Yemen